Joseph21-6147/Advent-of-code-2023/README.md

 * TEST    - uses small text file input, typically the same example data as before.
 This phase is aimed at checking if my file input is working properly;
 * PUZZLE  - this phase is used to generate the answer to the puzzle;

-Therefore, you find an input.test.txt and input.puzzle.txt for each day.
-Typically
+Therefore, you typically find an input.test.txt and input.puzzle.txt for each day.

 Have fun!